martinsnajdr/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.4.1 =
+Added: New setting of a carrier: "Maximum COD value"

 = 1.4 =
 Fixed: Performance optimization for loading the list of orders
 Fixed: Label print edge case error